-We have an internal Code of Professional Conduct, which all members of staff are expected to subscribe to upon assumption of duties.
-Staff is also required to reaffirm their commitment to the Code annually.
-All members of staff are expected to strive to maintain the highest standards of ethical conduct and integrity in all aspects of their professional life as contained in the Code of Professional Conduct which prescribes the common ethical standards, culture and policies of the Company to employee values.
+We have an internal Code of Professional Conduct which all members of staff are expected to subscribe to upon resumption of duties.
+Staff is also required to re- affirm their commitment to the code annually.
+All members of staff are expected to strive to maintain the highest standards of ethical conduct and integrity in all aspects of their professional life as contained in the code, which prescribe the common ethical standards, culture and policies of the Company to employee values